Oracle-GSI/Realme-9i-GSI-Fix/README.md

-This magisk module fixes the following:
-* Autobrightness
-* Stock power profile
+# Realme 9i Overlay

+This module installs the necessary overlay for the correct function of the GSI on Realme 9i.

+# Content
+- Auto-brightness
-* Punch hole notch
+- Punch hole notch
-* dt2w
-* otg (not tested)
+- Stock power profile
+- Auto wifi connection